catnys/CppWriteups/VirtualFunctions/README.md

 ```

 In this example, Shape is an abstract base class that defines the interface for shapes.
 Circle is a concrete derived class that implements the `area()` and `perimeter()` functions for circles.
 Since Shape has pure virtual functions, it cannot be instantiated directly, but only through derived classes that implement the pure virtual functions.
-Thank you for taking ur time !